What's happening in week 28 of your pregnancy

 How big is my baby at 28 weeks?

-Your baby weighs around 2.2lbs now, is around 37.6cm long and is perfectly formed.
+Your baby weighs around 2.2lbs now, and is around 37.6cm long and perfectly formed.

-Its little heartbeat is so strong that your partner might be able to hear it if they put their ear on your bump!
-Baby's heart beat can also be picked up by a doctor's stethoscope now, and not just the Doppler which your midwife uses to listen with at your antenatal appointments.
+Its little heartbeat is so strong that your partner might be able to hear it with one ear on your bump!
+Baby's heartbeat may also be picked up by a doctor's stethoscope now, and not just the Doppler which your midwife uses to listen with at your antenatal appointments.

-Your baby can now blink their eyes, and their eyesight has developed to the point where they will be able to see your face when breastfeeding!
+Your baby can now blink, and their eyesight has developed to the point where they will be able to see your face when breastfeeding!

-Their brains is also continuing its development ready for the outside world and the thalamocortical complex begins to be active.
-This is the part of the brain thought to be responsible for consciousness and is an important part of the brains development!
+Their brain is also continuing its development ready for the outside world and the thalamocortical complex begins to be active.
+This is the part of the brain thought to be responsible for consciousness and is an important part of the brain's development.